-The Company determines the useful lives of the intangibles through contracting with a third party valuation expert and discussions with the management team of the Acquisition.
-As the Acquisition specializes in wheels, brakes and related hydraulic components for helicopters, fixed-wing and UAV aircraft, it was determined that a useful life range of 23 to 25 years for customer relationships was reasonable, as the length of customer relationships are typically longer given the nature of the industry and the useful lives of aircraft.
-Considerations were also given to the history of serving on the programs, nature of competition, probability of renewals, sole source positions, information on the strength of the incumbency, nature of the aircraft program, and corroborated the program forecast duration with information from Forecast International, General Aviation Manufacturer Association data, Federal Aviation Administration data, as well as Department of Defense disclosures.
+The Company determines the useful lives of the intangibles through contracting with a third party valuation expert and discussions with the management team of Aircraft Wheel and Brake.
+As the business specializes in wheels, brakes and related hydraulic components for helicopters, fixed-wing and UAV aircraft, it was determined that a useful life range of 23 to 25 years for customer relationships was reasonable, as the length of customer relationships are typically longer given the nature of the industry and the useful lives of aircraft.
+Considerations were also given to the history of serving on the programs, nature of competition, probability of renewals, sole source positions, information on the strength of the incumbency, nature of the aircraft program, and corroboration of the program forecast duration with information from Forecast International, General Aviation Manufacturer Association data, Federal Aviation Administration data, as well as Department of Defense disclosures.

-Aircraft Wheel and Brake's results of operations have been included in the Company's financial statements for the period subsequent to the completion of the acquisition on September 16, 2022.
-Aircraft Wheel and Brake contributed \$20.8 million of revenue and \$2.4 million of operating loss for the year ended December 31, 2022.
+Aircraft Wheel and Brake's results of operations have been included in the Company's financial statements for the periods subsequent to the completion of the acquisition on September 16, 2022.
+Aircraft Wheel and Brake contributed \$76.3 million and \$20.8 million of revenue and \$9.5 million of operating income and \$2.4 million of operating loss for the years ended December 31, 2023 and 2022, respectively.